-There were two tornado warnings sounded Tuesday in Putnam County.
+There were two tornado warnings sounded on Tuesday in Putnam County.
 One was for a funnel cloud spotted in neighboring Marshall County, the other for a rotating cloud spotted north of Granville.

 But Putnam County officials heaved sighs of relief after the storms passed.
 The twister in Marshall County didn’t stray across the county line and the rotating cloud didn’t produce a touchdown.